 It felt like a celebration, at least one for my nose.
 Then I started seeing the trees all around me, marveling at the new sprouts and greenery.
 I see it in my own backyard, The Crepe Myrtle trees full of fuchsia blooms, roses, and tulips peeking up from the ground .
 These are hopeful signs I will be enjoying some beautiful floral arrangements soon to brighten up my home.

 As I think of all the new life around me, I wonder about our own capacity to bloom.
 Mother Nature is a profound instructor.
 Does she have something to teach us with her beautiful spring?
 We’ve all heard the term “spring cleaning,” a time to clear out the old and usher in the new.
 I’d like to offer another idea for this springtime moment.
-How about letting go of bad habits and being good to ourselves to create more room for the bloom of love in our lives?
+How about letting go of bad habits and being good to ourselves to create more room to bloom and let love in?

 If you are dissatisfied in certain areas, whether its your job, marriage, etc., ask yourself: what would it feel like to start over with new thoughts applied to these familiar circumstances?